 Explaining Successes in Africa: Things Don’t Always Fall Apart

 On April 4, 2024 we explored the remarkable narratives in the book, Explaining Successes in Africa: Things Don’t Always Fall Apart with author Erin Hern and discussant Adrian Harewood, Journalist, Carlton University, School of Journalism and Communication.
-Recording coming soon.
+Watch the recording.

 Innovation In Real Places – Strategies for Prosperity in an Unforgiving World